plone/training/mastering_plone/buildout_1.rst

         test-eggs +=
         #    ploneconf.site [test]

     This is the list of eggs that we configure to be available for Zope.
-These eggs are put in the python path of the script ``bin/instance`` with which we start and stop Plone.
+These eggs are put in the python path of the script :command:`bin/instance` with which we start and stop Plone.

     The egg ``Plone`` is a wrapper without code.
-Among its dependencies is ``Products.CMFPlone``  which is the egg that is at the center of Plone.
+Among its dependencies is :py:mod:`Products.CMFPlone`  which is the egg that is at the center of Plone.

     The rest are add-ons we already used or will use later.
 The last eggs are commented out so they will not be installed by Buildout.

-    The file ``versions.cfg`` that is included by the ``extends = ...`` statement holds the version pins:
+    The file :file:`versions.cfg` that is included by the :samp:`extends = ...` statement holds the version pins:

     .. code-block:: cfg